bernardr/bernardr.github.io/_posts/walkthroughs/2022-10-31-HTB-Academy-Linux-Fundamentals.md

 ---
 layout: post
 title: Linux Fundamentals course on HacktheBox Academy
-tags: linux, cheatsheet, incident response
+tags: linux, HTB modules,
 ---

-I've been in the top 1% of TryHackMe's rankings for a little while.
+I've been in the top [1% of TryHackMe's rankings](https://tryhackme.com/p/displayerror) for a little while.
 I've really learned a lot on the platform and would recommend it to others.

+I feel I've needed a bit of change, so I plan boosting my HackTheBox ranking.

 I've noticed a great deal of posts about TryHackMe and HackTheBox, are hyper-centered on walkthroughs, and I've occasionally attempted to do the same.

-But, as man can note, these walkthroughs are generally the same, so I'd like to move away from this type of content for a little bit as I think it'll be more fun to write about my experiences with various "rooms" or "courses".
+The downside of walkthroughs is they're generally very similar, so I'd like to move away from this type of content for a little bit, or at least augment my approach and write more about my thoughts about the design of the machines, learning processes, cheat sheets and in a larger sense; try harder to set these walkthroughs apart.

 ## The Course

 Generally, I feel HTB is providing some of the best training for infosec professionals.

-While taking the course I felt I wasn't a Linux Beginner, but I still really enjoyed it.
-My experience with linux has been that of a hacker who's read a lot of man pages and built systems and fiddled with *nix for over a decade.
+I'm not a Linux beginner, but I really enjoyed [HTB's Linux Fundamentals course](https://academy.hackthebox.com/course/preview/linux-fundamentals).

+My experience with linux has been that of a hacker who's read a lot of `man` pages, built systems, fiddled with \*nix for over a decade.
+I feel comfortable with ELF binaries and navigating around a \*nix file system.
+So, I had a lot of this knowledge from just using Linux, but its really nice to have things laid out like this.

-That said, the course covers a lot of topics, albeit briefly.
+That said, the course zoom through a lot of topics, albeit briefly.

 There isn't a "hacker" focus in the course, it truly is a fundamentals course.
 So while, I was mostly able to get it done in a few hours, what made it fun were the cheat sheets provided, as well as the challenges at the end of each chapter.